SamboyCoding/Cpp2IL/README.md

 On top of that it then examines the machine code to attempt to perform static analysis and obtain some semblance of what the original code does.

+## Log Output

+Since May 2021, Cpp2IL now outputs more rigidly-structured data to the console.
+This includes log levels (VERB, INFO, WARN, FAIL) and associated colours (Grey for VERB, Blue for INFO, Yellow for WARN, Red for FAIL).

+VERB messages will only be logged if Cpp2IL is launched with the `--verbose` option, and it would be helpful if you could report issues with this flag enabled.
+For normal operation, they shouldn't be needed, unless you're curious.

+If you do not wish for the output to be coloured, set the Environment Variable `NO_COLOR=true`.

 ## A note on unity 2020.2

 Unity 2020.2 introduced IL2PP metadata version 27.
 Substantial changes have been made to the formats.